department-of-veterans-affairs/caseflow/docs/standup.md

 The team leads are responsible for running standup.
 Standup can be cancelled at the team leads' discretion.
 Teams can use Waffle, GitHub, [Caseflow Developer](https://cold-stream-43683.herokuapp.com/sprint/standup?team=CASEFLOW), or any other tool for reviewing current tasks.

 Each team is responsible for their own dial-in system for remote teammates (Slack call, Google Hangout, just calling the one remote person on the phone, etc).
-People who are not attached to a specific team are welcome at any standup, but only as observers.
+If someone works with multiple teams, then they attend whichever standup feels most relevant to them that day.

 Sprint team standup is a good time to discuss things like: